-With a view to facilitating simultaneous and coordinated compliance with the two sets of requirements issued by the CSN for the nuclear power plant licensees (those deriving from the stress tests and those arising as a result of the ITCs issued by the CSN to improve the capacities of the plants to respond to severe events that might be induced by malicious acts), the CSN has recently issued a new "adapted" ITCs that brings together in a single document all those requirements that - given the terms foreseen for implementation - were still pending a solution by the licensees.
+With a view to facilitating simultaneous and coordinated compliance with the two sets of requirements issued by the CSN for the nuclear power plant licensees (those deriving from the stress tests and those arising as a result of the ITCs issued by the CSN to improve the capacities of the plants to respond to severe events that might be induced by malicious acts), in April 2014 the CSN issued a new "adapted" ITCs that brings together in a single document all those requirements that - given the terms foreseen for implementation - were still pending a solution by the licensees.
 It is important to point out, however, that these ITCs do not incorporate any new requirements.

-4.2.2 Special situation of Santa María de Garoña NPP:
+4.2.2 Situation of Santa María de Garoña NPP:

-The Garoña nuclear power plant is in a special administrative situation since, the plant having been taken to a situation of shutdown pending the dismantling phase on July 7th 2013, the licensee subsequently decided to apply for renewal of the plant operating permit with a view to returning the facility to the operating situation, this option being compatible with the Spanish legislation.
+Since July 7th 2013 the Garoña nuclear power plant was in a situation of shutdown pending the dismantling phase.
+In May 2014, the licensee decided to apply for renewal of the plant operating permit with a view to returning the facility to the operating situation, this option being compatible with the Spanish legislation.